ayusshs16/ayusshs16/README.md

 ## 📍 About Me

-🎓 3rd-year BCA student from Kanpur, Uttar Pradesh
+🎓 **3rd-year BCA student** from Kanpur, Uttar Pradesh
-💻 Passionate about building dynamic and user-friendly web applications
+💻 Passionate about building **dynamic and user-friendly web applications**
-📚 Currently learning React and Java
+📚 Currently learning **React** and **Java**
-🚀 Exploring cloud computing and DevOps fundamentals
+☁️ Exploring **cloud computing** and **DevOps fundamentals**
-🤝 Open to collaborating on open-source projects and hackathons
+🤝 Open to collaborating on **open-source projects** and **hackathons**

+---

+## 🏅 Achievements & Highlights

+- 🥇 **APIhub Hackathon 1.0** participant (2025)
+- 🏆 Built multiple fun web games and mini projects
+- 👨‍💻 **Consistent contributor** to open-source repositories
+- 🌱 Always learning new tech and sharing knowledge with the community
+- 🚀 Deployed projects on AWS and Netlify

+---

+## ✨ My Goals for 2025

+- 🔥 Master Full-Stack Development (MERN & Java)
+- 🧑‍🤝‍🧑 Collaborate on impactful open-source projects
+- 📖 Publish technical articles and tutorials
+- 🏢 Secure a Full-Stack or Frontend Developer role
+- 🌱 Deepen skills in Backend and DevOps

 ---